ssvlabs/ssv-dkg/README.md

 Suggested options are, for example, a centralized ad-hoc Operator data service, or a preset file where all operators data is stored.

-Information about operators can be collected at `json` file and supplied to initiator to be used use for the key generation ceremony, as shown above.
+Information about operators can be collected in a `json` file and supplied to initiator to be used use for the key generation ceremony, as shown above.

 Operators info file example (`./examples/operators_integration.json`):